aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 const myProvider = new cr.Provider(this, 'MyProvider', {
   onEventHandler: onEvent,
   isCompleteHandler: isComplete,        // optional async "waiter"
-  logRetention: RetentionDays.ONE_DAY   // default is INFINITE
+  logRetention: logs.RetentionDays.ONE_DAY   // default is INFINITE
 });

 new CustomResource(this, 'Resource1', { serviceToken: myProvider.serviceToken });